ELLISON ONIZUKA KONA INTERNATIONAL AIRPORT

 Big Island of Hawai'i

-We are thrilled to announce the release of the BIG ISLAND TELEVISION KONA MURAL SPECIAL created by owner LYMAN MEDEIROS.
 After four extensive interviews, Lyman tells the mural story from his heart, promising it to be the best story he’s ever produced in his nearly thirty-year career in local television.
 We are so grateful to Lyman for his beautiful expression of the mural.
-When he sent the video today, he said:
+When he sent the video, he shared,

 Early days before the wall was even discernable from the rest of the construction process